Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-5.md

 ## User Configuration

-The second `init` argument is `opts`, an `Object` of options for the user to configure the component.
-So users of [o-autoinit](https://registry.origami.ft.com/components/o-autoinit@2.0.4/readme) or the [Origami Build Service](https://www.ft.com/__origami/service/build/v2/) can also configure components, data attributes may alternatively be used to set component configuration.
+The second `init` argument is `options`, an `Object` of options for the user to configure the component.
+So users of [o-autoinit](https://registry.origami.ft.com/components/o-autoinit@2.0.4/readme) or the [Origami Build Service](https://www.ft.com/__origami/service/build/v3/) can also configure components, data attributes may alternatively be used to set component configuration.

 In `/src/js/example` setting component configuration is handled in the constructor.
-The `this.options` property is assigned to the given `opts` object, which is merged with any data attributes that have a namespace `data-o-example-[option]`.
+The `this.options` property is assigned to the given `optionions` object, which is merged with any data attributes that have a namespace `data-o-example-[option]`.

 For instance the `o-table` component has a sort feature which may be disabled by either passing `{sortable: false}` to the [`o-table` `init` method](https://registry.origami.ft.com/components/o-table@8.0.11/jsdoc?brand=core) or by adding the [`data-o-table-sortable="false"`](https://registry.origami.ft.com/components/o-table@8.0.11/readme?brand=core#disable-sort) attribute to the `o-table` element.